 - to provide a more powerful type system.

 - to allow features to be enabled or disabled in order to be able to use only a very safe, high level subset of the language, or a very low level, unsafe subset depending on needs.
 Ideally, the high level subset should feel like a typed scripting language.

-Most of those goals are already implemented at least in a proof of concept form.
-More details can be found in the features descriptions below.
+Many of those goals are already implemented at least in a proof of concept form.
 Some things are not documented at all yet, such as classes, modules, or memory management.
 This is because no implementation work has been started on these things yet, and because their design only exists as more or less vague ideas so far.